-One of the most frequent questions I have been asked by colleagues and interested readers alike is “Just where are the Talpiot tombs located in relationship to the city of Jerusalem?”
+A dozen or so times a year I am asked by colleagues and interested readers alike “Just where are the Talpiot tombs located in relationship to the city of Jerusalem?”
 Some of these questioners are interested in visiting these tomb locations, whereas others are just wanting to get a sense of how far south of the Old City these tombs lie.
 If you want an update on these tombs and what they might signify, since the controversy surrounding them has been so confusing, see my comprehensive summary post: “The Top Twenty Fictions Related to the Talpiot Tombs.”

 The short answer is they are just less than 2000 meters due south of the Pool of Siloam–which in Herodian times was the southern extent of the Old City.
 In fact, the longitude of the eastern Wall of the Old City is precisely the same as that of the tombs.
 Maps are helpful but sometimes a visual image is worth more than a thousand words.
-Yesterday, down at the Pool of Siloam, I took this photograph with the Talpiot hills just in the distance.
+Recently, down at the Pool of Siloam, I took this photograph with the Talpiot hills just in the distance.

 You can see the flag over the United Nations building in the center of the photo, indicated by a red arrow.
 It is located on what has been traditionally called “the Hill of Evil Counsel,” where Judas Iscariot met with the leaders of the Sanhedrin and was paid 30 silver pieces to betray Jesus.
 The Talpiot tombs are just a few hundred feet below that ridge, on the other side.

 The Google map helps put this photo into a bit of a better perspective in terms of distance and direction: